Vishelbachen/Ceyona/ARCHITECTURE.md

 # 🚫 SECURITY RULES

 - no secrets in repository
-- only environment variables
+- only environment variables via deployment platform (e.g. Railway)
-- all new integrations must be declared here first
+- all new integrations must be explicitly registered in this document before implementation